Immunotherapy

 Research is ongoing to improve all areas of treatment for breast cancer.

 New therapies are being studied in clinical trials.
-The results of these studies will decide whether these therapies become part of the standard of care.
+The results of these studies will determine whether these therapies become part of the standard of care.
+Clinical trials can also study other parts of care, such as ways to manage side effects.

-After discussing the benefits and risks with your health care provider, we encourage you to consider joining a clinical trial.
+After discussing the benefits and risks with your oncologist, we encourage you to consider joining a clinical trial if there’s one right for you.

 Susan G. Komen® Patient Care Center